Just like your upset stomach spews useless poisons from your system, so will readers reject your content if it turns out to be used garbage.

 Oh my gosh, oh my gosh.
 Oh my gosh.
 A major failure was imminent!

-Here’s the post.
-And check out the comments from people who felt a connection with my completely link-less but honest story.
+But no. I got comments from people who felt a connection with my completely link-less but honest story.

 I was so moved.
 I am still elated at some of the inspirational, poignant, and interesting viewpoints.
 And I can’t wait to give Kikolani readers the second part of the tale.
 What a surprise.
 And what a lesson learned.